onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Resource IDs.rst

     :updated: frankfurt

-    A VNF's Heat Orchestration Template's Resource ``OS::Nova::Keypair`` applies to all Virtual Machines in the VNF, the ``OS::Nova::Keypair`` Resource ID **SHOULD** use the naming convention
+    A VNF's Heat Orchestration Template's Resource ``OS::Nova::Keypair`` that applies to all Virtual Machines in the VNF, the ``OS::Nova::Keypair`` Resource ID **SHOULD** use the naming convention